ronosirio/snap-polarimetric/README.md

 ## Testing the block locally

-Before uploading the block to the UP42 platform, we will run some local tests and validation to ensure that the block works as expected, conforms to the UP42 specifications and can could successfully applied in an UP42 workflow.
+Before uploading the block to the UP42 platform, we encourage you to run the following local tests and validations to ensure that the block works as expected, conforms to the UP42 specifications and can could successfully applied in an UP42 workflow.

 ### Run the unit tests